Submodular risk measures: Four classes of convex risk measures

 \section{Four classes of convex risk measures}

 As we have seen from Theorem \ref{th:distortion}, coherent risk measures that are submodular are well understood and fully characterized.
-Next, we consider four classes of convex risk measures that admit explicit formulas.
-These four classes are quite general and include most commonly used convex risk measures, such as the entropic risk measures, ES, the expectiles, and all coherent distortion risk measures.
+The picture for submodular monetary risk measures is much less complete, although we know from Theorem \ref{th:MM08} that they are convex.
+In this section, we consider four classes of convex risk measures that admit explicit formulas.
+These four classes are quite general and include most commonly used convex risk measures.